simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 `coltotal`), and each commodity amount is enclosed in a span with class `amount` (eg allowing wrapping within amounts to be prevented).

+With `-O fods`, a spreadsheet document readable by LibreOffice etc. is produced, with the same single-line cells as the html output.

-Not yet implemented: fods or json output.
+Not yet implemented: json output.